Queen Street, Brisbane

 Queen Street is the main street of Brisbane, the capital of Queensland, Australia.
-It is named after Queen Victoria of the United Kingdom.
+It is named after Queen Victoria.

 The western part of the street is covered by a new plaza at the base of Brisbane Square and underneath part of the western half is the Queen Street bus station.

 Queen Street is heavily built up with arcades, shops, hotels, offices and apartment high-rises such as MacArthur Central, Brisbane Square, Central Plaza, Aurora Tower, Treasury Casino, Wintergarden, Broadway on the Mall, The Myer Centre and QueensPlaza.
 Queen Street is also the location of Brisbane's General Post Office.

 Geography

 Queen Street is the city's central road, partly covered by a pedestrian mall called the Queen Street Mall.
 It ends at the Victoria Bridge and is bounded by two of the Brisbane River's central reaches.
 Uptown at the top of the mall is George Street.

 The next street parallel to the south is Elizabeth Street, while Adelaide Street is the next parallel street to the north.